Kelita/dashbug/Privacy Policy.md

 To solve App problems.
 To show personalized ads.

 # Children's Privacy

  This application has no age restrictions.

 # Changes To This Privacy Policy

 This privacy policy may be updated from time to time as the functionalities of the software are further developed and improved and may likely contain disparities that will nullify this current policy.
 Any changes would be made to this document.

 # Privacy questions

-If you have any questions or concern about Dashbug Privacy Policy, please contact me via
+If you have any questions or concern about Dashbug Privacy Policy, please contact me at lazarjelic98@gmail.com
-Email: lazarjelic98@gmail.com